 No matter how much we research and plan, life is constantly evolving.
 Changes in trends, advancements in technology, increases in consumer demand or even transitions in your personal life can influence how we run our company.
 These factors may have caused you to choose one name for your business in the beginning, but now the original name may not really fit your image or what you have to offer anymore.
 Regardless of your reasons for changing your business name, the process is simple and easy to accomplish.

-How to Change the Name of Your LLC
+Changing the Name of Your LLC

 If you currently have a Limited Liability Company (LLC), and want to change the LLC’s name (or any other information that was part of the original filing such as address or members), a Certificate of Amendment must be filed with the form provided by your secretary of state.
 There will also be a filing fee that must be paid when you submit the amendment.
 For example, if you live in California you can type in “California Secretary of State” in your search engine.
 Click on the appropriate link and type in your topic (“LLC name change form”) to find what you’re looking for.
 In this specific circumstance, you’ll need to fill out Amendment to the Articles of Organization (Form LLC-2).